EngTaha1995/ITI-SysAdmin-Milestone/WindowsServer2022.md

 ## Win Server Notes:
 -------
-Every pc joined to domain can leave with local admin in login (./USERNAME) or DC admin user.
+* SysAdmin Tip: never restart pc to slove something...try to solve at first.

 # WORKGROUP Vs Domain:
 	Wokrgroup : is peer to peer connection, users are saved in  system32/config/SAM. with local policies.
 	Domain : is Client / Server Connection, Users are saved on DC(Domain Controller).
+	Every pc joined to domain can leave with local admin in login (./USERNAME) or DC admin user.

 # Remote connection with winServer :
 	SSH, Telnet, RSAT, Group Policy, Remote Desktop Connection.